Eye, Ear, Nose and Throat Conditions

-- Auditory Memory Problems: when a child has difficulty remembering information such as directions, lists, or study materials.
+- Auditory memory problems: This is when a child has difficulty remembering information such as directions, lists, or study materials.
 It can be immediate ("I can't remember it now") and/or delayed ("I can't remember it when I need it for later").

-- Auditory Discrimination Problems: when a child has difficulty hearing the difference between words or sounds that are similar (COAT/BOAT or CH/SH).
-This can affect following directions, and reading, spelling, and writing skills, among others.
+- Auditory discrimination problems: This is when a child has difficulty hearing the difference between words or sounds that are similar (COAT/BOAT or CH/SH).
+This can affect following directions and reading, spelling, and writing skills, among others.

-- Auditory Attention Problems: when a child can't stay focused on listening long enough to complete a task or requirement (such as listening to a lecture in school).
+- Auditory attention problems: This is when a child can't stay focused on listening long enough to complete a task or requirement (such as listening to a lecture in school).
 Kids with CAPD often have trouble maintaining attention, although health, motivation, and attitude also can play a role.

-- Auditory Cohesion Problems: when higher-level listening tasks are difficult.
+- Auditory cohesion problems: This is when higher-level listening tasks are difficult.
 Auditory cohesion skills — drawing inferences from conversations, understanding riddles, or comprehending verbal math problems — require heightened auditory processing and language levels.
 They develop best when all the other skills (levels 1 through 4 above) are intact.